 9:21 am… still in labor… this woman is a trooper!
 She’s about to round the corner of 24 hours.

-But after hours, and more hours of waiting, the baby just wasn’t ready for his big appearance.
+After hours and hours of waiting, the baby just wasn’t ready for his big appearance.

-As time went on, I could tell it was getting more difficult for Nikki.
+As time went on, it was getting more difficult for Nikki.

 Then, after nearly 24 hours of labor, Nikki very calmly and matter of factly said, “I don’t know how much longer I can do this.”
 Matt and I knew how much she wanted to go natural but this poor woman was really losing steam and was fearful that pushing through it could cause other complications.
 It was time for the epidural.